a-chil/MockStock/README.md

 Market data is served by Finnhub, a free API service that provides realtime stock and detailed company data.

 This website is hosted on Heroku, with an AWS PostgreSQL RDS instance.
+Check it out: https://mock-stock-trade.herokuapp.com

 Feel free to contact me if you have any questions!